Celebrating an Important Civil Rights Law

 People with Disabilities

 The ADA has not been a panacea for all the issues faced by people with disabilities in our country.
 But it has brought tangible benefits to many who have wanted to play a greater role in society, and therefore brought benefits to society as a whole.
 Another added benefit is that more people with disabilities are now speaking up and in some cases becoming celebrities in their own right.
-While one of the first nationally recognized disabled celebrities was Helen Keller for deafblindness, there are more and more celebrities who have spoken out about their disabilities: Temple Grandin and Greta Thunberg (autism); Irish authors Christy Brown (“My Left Foot”) and Chris Nolan (both born with Cerebral Palsy); a number of congresspeople; and artists such as paraplegic cartoonist John Callahan.
+While one of the first nationally recognized disabled celebrities was Helen Keller for deafblindness, there are more and more celebrities who have spoken out about their disabilities: Temple Grandin and Greta Thunberg (autism); Irish authors Christy Brown (“My Left Foot”) and Chris Nolan (Cerebral Palsy); a number of congresspeople; and artists such as paraplegic cartoonist John Callahan.
 I do not attempt to provide an exhaustive list here, but am only highlighting a few individuals who have come out in the public eye not just because of their disability, but their talent to provide leadership, create meaningful works and contribute to society in a significant way.
 As a result, we all have benefited from their gifts and talents.

 The ADA can have a positive impact for anyone, even if it doesn’t apply to them presently.
 An accident may render someone incapacitated; a child might be born with a birth defect; and as we age our bodies become more limited.
 Our life circumstances can change in a heartbeat, and not always for the better.
 As a result, any individual who may acquire a disability has legal protections now under the law as a part of the ADA.
 Even if the disability is only temporary, it provides transportation, communication, job rights and other benefits for as long as that disability remains an impediment “to one or more basic life functions”.